dvdgatik/medsys-project/README.md

 - Add real backend API for auth and appointments.
 - Add persistent storage (SQLite).
 - Enhance UI/UX with animations and better design.
-- Add unit and integration tests.
+- Add unit and integration tests with React Testing Library and Jest (In Progress).
 - Integrate monorepo and separate the web and mobile app
 - Add error boundaries and more robust error handling.
 - Support for appointment editing and deletion.